 Proposals should describe a farming system that integrates key technical elements such as biological and cultural control of pests, habitat management on-farm and at the landscape scale (including adjacent agricultural and non-agricultural land where applicable) to reduce pest problems, and reduced reliance on pesticides that pose greater risks to human health or the environment.
+Preference will be given to projects that incorporate multiple practices to address various pest types.
 Proposals should describe the inherent links between the components of the farming system to pest management where applicable (e.g., tillage practices, crop rotation, irrigation) and the larger landscape or watershed.
 One means of demonstrating the potential effectiveness of the alternative practices would involve a side-by-side comparison of the current versus alternative farming system with corresponding monitoring of key biological and economic variables.
-While a key component of the project should be outreaching established SPM based methods (field days, websites, social media, etc.), they can also have an experimental element.
+While a key component of the project should be outreaching established SPM based methods (field days, websites, social media, etc.), applied experimental components can be used to refine BIFS practices.